tchajed/sys-verif-fa25/docs/notes/concurrency.md

 Always prints "hello 1" and "hello 2" (in either order), and then returns.
 If we call this in `main` both print statements are guaranteed to run.

 Not the same feature as locks!
 There's no mutual exclusion here, the fundamental primitive is waiting for something to happen.

-## Modeling concurrent programs

-We will add a new language construct $\spawn \, e$ which creates a new thread running $e$ and which evaluates to $()$ (the "unit value" or empty tuple).

-Remember the semantics of heap programs $(e, h) \leadsto (e', h')$.

-At any given time, we're no longer running _one expression_ $e$ but a whole list, which we'll call a _thread pool_ $T$ - it will simply be a list of expressions in our model.
-The semantics will now have the form $(T, h) \leadsto_{tp} (T', h')$.
-Notice that we have a single global heap and the only state within one thread is the expression itself - there's no additional thread metadata or thread-local storage, and everything in the heap is in principle accessible to any thread.

-The threadpool semantics is closely related to the semantics of individual expressions.
-In fact for the most part the transitions of a threadpool are to pick some thread, execute it for a bit, and then possibly switch to another thread:

-$$
-\dfrac{(e, h) \leadsto (e', h')}
-{(T_1 \listapp [e] \listapp T_2, h) \leadsto_{tp} (T_1 \listapp [e'] \listapp T_2, h')}
-$$

-The rule looks more complicated than it is.
-If a threadpool is running some thread in the middle being $e$, it has the shape $T_1 \listapp [e] \listapp T_2$.
-The transition taken only changes the one expression $e$ to $e'$, and the heap goes from $h$ to $h'$.
-This transition models the thread $e$ being chosen to run next, and the semantics only ever runs one thread at a time.

-We haven't said what the new $\spawn \, e$ primitive does, but it will be the one construct that expands the threadpool:

-$$(T_1 \listapp [\spawn \, e] \listapp T_2, h) \leadsto_{tp} (T_1 \listapp [()] \listapp T_2 \listapp [e], h)$$

-This time the heap is uninvolved, and the only effect is to create a new thread.
-This rule may look strange on its own, since $\spawn \, e$ immediately seems to terminate in a value and thus no new threads are created.
-If $\spawn \, e$ were part of a larger program then the remainder would continue to run, so for example $(\spawn \, e); e'$ would become two threads, $e$ and $e'$.

-Recall that we defined the soundness of separation logic in terms of whether an expression got stuck: if $(e, h)$ cannot step to anything and $e$ is not a value, then we called it stuck.
-Soundness was partly about expressions not getting stuck (and partly about the postcondition being true if they did terminate in a value).
-We have to decide what to do with those definitions now that there are multiple threads.

-The decision we'll take is that the _concurrent separation logic_ we develop will show that after an expression has run for a while, _none of the spawned threads are stuck_, but the postcondition will only apply to the value of the "main thread", the first element of the threadpool - background threads can go into infinite loops or terminate in any value.